 Then go to the Meet Setup > Events, click on the Template menu and select Save As Template.

-You will be taken into this new Meet Template where you can make modifications as needed.
+You will be taken into this new Meet Template where you can review each of the configuration tabs and make modifications as needed:

 Creating a Meet Template From Scratch